Dirichlet Proportions Model for Hierarchically Coherent Probabilistic Forecasting: Introduction

 In this paper, we address the problem of obtaining coherent probabilistic forecasts for large-scale hierarchical time series.
-We propose a deep-learning based probabilistic top-down approach to hierarchical forecasting.
-It is scalable, can generate probabilistic predictions that are hierarchically coherent, and obtain state-of-the-art accuracy.
+While there has been a plethora of work on multivariate forecasting, there is significantly limited research on multivariate forecasting for hierarchical time series that satisfy the requirements of both hierarchical coherence {\bf and} probabilistic predictions.